Today’s guide is a step-by-step walkthrough on how to crop a video on Windows 10 & 11.

 Splitting, on its own part, allows you to divide (split) your videos into different sections.
 With splitting, you’re not necessarily getting rid of any section of the video.
 You’re basically dividing the clips into different fragments so you can edit them individually.

-Splitting is particularly used in more complex post-production projects where are several cuts in-between shoots.
+Splitting is particularly used in more complex post-production projects where there are several cuts in between shoots.
 This allows editors to break out and delete unwanted parts, refine necessary scenes, and generally improve the individual quality of every shot.

 Here’s a guide on how to trim, split, and merge your videos.